zdravkov/kendo-docs/api/javascript/ui/grid.md

 ### filterable.extra `Boolean` *(default: true)*

-If set to `true` the filter menu allows the user to input a second criteria.
+If set to `true` the filter menu allows the user to input a second criterion.

 #### Example - disable the extra filtering criteria